 After his Ph.D. from U. Saarbrücken/Germany in 1992, Stefan Adams worked as Post-Doc at Max-Planck Institute for Solid State Research in Stuttgart and as Lecturer at Göttingen University, before joining National University of Singapore in 2005, where he is now Assoc.
 Professor for Materials Science and Engineering as well as Adjunct Researcher at the A*Star Institute for Materials Research and Engineering (IMRE), the Solar Energy Research Institute Singapore (SERIS) and the NUS Centre for Advanced 2D Materials.
 Adams serves the Asian Society for Solid State Ionics as their Secretary, as well as the Materials Research Society of Singapore as Joint Secretary and is a member of the Singapore National Committee for Crystallography.
 He is Editorial Board member of several journals incl.
 ActaCrystallographica B, Solid State Ionics, Ionics etc. .
 His research

 Dr. Christine Rehm

-Dr. Christine Rehm received her Ph.D. in 1999 from the Technical University of Berlin, Germany, as research scientist of Hahn-Meitner Institute, where she investigated hydrogen-induced changes of structural and magnetic properties of metallic thin films.
-After her Ph.D. completion, she joined the U.S. Spallation Neutro Source (SNS) project in Oak Ridge as a postdoc, where she worked on neutron instrumentation design and optimisation by means of Monte Carlo simulations.
+Dr. Rehm received her PhD in physics in 1999 from the Technical University Berlin, Germany, as research scientist of Hahn-Meitner Institute, where she investigated hydrogen-induced changes of structural and magnetic properties of metallic thin films.
+After her PhD, she joined the U.S. Spallation Neutron Source (SNS) project in Oak Ridge as a postdoc, where she worked on neutron instrumentation design and optimization by means of Monte Carlo simulations.
 Subsequently, her skills and expertise formed the base of her company American Scientific Instrumentation where she managed various neutron optics related projects, and distributed neutron optical components manufactured by the world-leading company SwissNeutronics within the US and China markets.